zenith0/py-bootstrapper/Readme.md

 Currently this is not configurable (might happen in a future iteration).
 For now if you want to change the link adapt the [gitignore_url](utils/project.py).
 If you dont want a gitignore at all remove the call [project.initialize_folder_file_structure()](bootstrap.py)

+## venv
+A virtual env is automatically created.
+Please note: it is not activated yet.

 ## My project structure
 ![Illustration of project structure](docs/assests/image.png)